ClementNerma/Rave/docs/master.md

 ### Tuples

 Tuples are a mix between structures and arrays.
-Their indexes are plain `usize` values, but each value can have a different type:
+Their indexes are literal `usize` values, but each value can have a different type:

 ```sn
 val tuple: (int, f32, string) = (2, 4.8, 'Hello');